0xGuigui/Epitech-AREA/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Thanks all team members for their hard work
+- Thanks to all team members for their hard work
-- Thanks [@Paul Gervais](https://github.com/Gagonlaire) for backend Architecture, Routing, Docker and DB
+- Thanks to [@Paul Gervais](https://github.com/Gagonlaire) for backend Architecture, Routing, Docker and DB
-- Thanks [@Florian Garnier](https://github.com/Suolumi) for OAuth2, API, Mobile Frontend Functionalities
+- Thanks to [@Florian Garnier](https://github.com/Suolumi) for OAuth2, API, Mobile Frontend Functionalities
-- Thanks [@Julien Hennion](https://github.com/Yusisako) for Frontend Architecture and Design
+- Thanks to [@Julien Hennion](https://github.com/Yusisako) for Frontend Architecture and Design
-- Thanks [@Antoine Paul](https://github.com/PAn-27) for Android Docker Deployment
+- Thanks to [@Antoine Paul](https://github.com/PAn-27) for Android Docker Deployment
-- Thanks [@Guilhem Jéhanno](https://github.com/Nysioko) for Mobile Frontend Architecture and Design, Docker and Mobile Frontend Functionalities
+- Thanks to [@Guilhem Jéhanno](https://github.com/Nysioko) for Mobile Frontend Architecture and Design, Docker and Mobile Frontend Functionalities